-Students expecting to miss school for a family event, college visit or other planned activity should fill out a pre-excuse form, obtain proper signatures and permission and file it with the attendance office in advance of the date(s) the student will be gone.
+Students expecting to miss school for a family event, college visit or other planned activity should fill out a pre-excuse form, obtain proper signatures and permission and file it with the attendance office in advance of the date(s) the student will be absent.
 Filling out the form does not automatically mean the absence will be excused, and all absences count against the attendance policy except medical (with doctor's note), death in the family or a family emergency as determined by the administration.
-Two college visits per year will not count against seniors' attendance, and one will not count against juniors.
 Emergency situations (funeral out of town, critical immediate family illness, etc.) will not always require this form, especially if an emergency occurs over the weekend, during the night, etc.